 Shortage of doctors varies in different States.
+The shortage is more due to uneven rural-urban distribution.
 Public health and hospitals, being a State subject, the primary responsibility to ensure availability of doctors in public health facilities lies with the State/UT Governments and no data with regard to shortage of doctors in the States is maintained centrally.
-The details of number of allopathic doctors registered with the State Medical Councils / MCI including Haryana is at Annexure.

 However, under the National Health Mission (NHM), financial and technical support is provided to States/UTs to strengthen their healthcare systems including support for engagement of doctors on contractual basis, based on the requirements posed by the States/UTs in their Programme Implementation Plans (PIPs).
 States are encouraged to adopt flexible norms for engaging specialist doctors for public health facilities.
 Financial support is also provided to States for providing performance-based incentives, hard area allowance, providing accommodation and transport facilities in rural and remote areas, sponsoring training programmes, etc for engaged human resources to address the issue of shortage in the public health facilities.